BilalParkar12/PremierLeaguePredictor/README.md

 - Flask - uses Flask to return a HTML page
 - Python - uses Python for the score prediction for each team
 - Historical match data - stores historical scorelines in a CSV file
+- Score Prediction - uses a Poisson model to predict the number of goals each team will score